aa4e/spi_via_ftdi/README.md

 1. Introduction
 2. Application features
 3. System requirements
-4. Installing and configuring the program
+4. Installing and configuring the application
-5. Working with the program
+5. Working with the application
-6. Program status and terms of distribution
+6. Application status and terms of distribution
 7. Contacts
 8. Rights
 9. Version History